warthog618/modem/README.md

 - Simple synchronous interface for AT commands
 - Serialises access to the modem from multiple goroutines
-- Context support to allow higher layers to specify timeouts
 - Asynchronous indication handling
 - Tracing of messages to and from the modem
 - Pluggable serial driver - any io.ReadWriter will suffice